bhklab/MetaGxData-pipeline/README.md

 #######################################
 VERSION CONTROL

-V2.1 - Current Draft
+V2.2 - Current Draft

-V2.2 - Modification to gene-wise and patient-wise normalization

-V2.3 - Same as 2.2 but 4 new datasets added
+V2.3 - Modification to gene-wise and patient-wise normalization and new datasets added

 #######################################